Skip to content

 vs. Tout services

-I built Galaxy Sports Edge to do the opposite of a tout service.
+Galaxy Sports Edge is built to do the opposite of a tout service.

 If you've paid for a “capper” before, you already know the pattern.
 The wins get screenshotted.
 The losses get scrubbed from the timeline.
 The public record looks great because it was chosen to look great.
-I built Galaxy Sports Edge because I lost money to that pattern — and because the sports model space deserves a product that can't play that game.
+Galaxy Sports Edge exists because the sports model space deserves a product that can't play that game.

 The difference